 3 Tips to Improve Sitting Posture

-Recent studies have shown the inevitable health consequences of sedentary lifestyles.
+Recent studies have shown the inevitable health consequences of sitting posture and otherwise sedentary lifestyles.
 “Sitting disease,” according to posture guru, Dr. Steven Weiniger, is a real and growing concern in our society, especially as our reliance on technology both at work and at home continues to skyrocket.

 When a majority of a person’s time is spent sitting, especially in a hunched posture, the body’s muscles weaken which impacts everything from circulatory issues to breathing to digestion.
 “It is a disease,” says Weiniger.
 “People who spend 12 hours or more per day seated are at greater risk for diabetes, heart disease, and life-threatening falls.”